mer1in/cmd/README.md

 todo
 ----
+gred
-add gred keys:
+- add keys:
     - --name '*.ext':  search only ext files
     - --no-exclude|-nox: do not exclude any files
+- choose multiple files to open

+svd
-- --help
+- support git
+- revert files by name